What’s the Lifespan of a Solar Battery?

 How Long Will Solar Batteries Last?

 Most solar batteries on the market today will last somewhere between five to 15 years.
-While that is a significant amount of time, you’ll likely need to replace them within the 25 to 30+ year lifespan of your solar system.
+While that is a significant amount of time, you’ll likely need to replace them within your solar system's 25 to 30+ year lifespan.

 Factors That Determine the Lifespan of Your Battery

 You may be asking why this is such a varied range.
-There are a couple of factors, including the type of battery you install, how often you use the battery, and where the battery is stored that will have a significant impact on how long the battery lasts.
+There are a couple of factors, including the type of battery you install, how often you use the battery, and where the battery is stored, which significantly impacts how long the battery lasts.

 How Often You Use the Batteries

-You’ve probably noticed that after a couple of years, your laptop battery or smartphone battery won’t last as long between charges.
-When it was new, a fully charged battery may have lasted 12 hours.
+You’ve probably noticed that your laptop or smartphone battery won’t last as long between charges after a couple of years.
+A fully charged battery may have lasted 12 hours when it was new.
 Now, it lasts three.

 This is frustrating, but it’s inevitable when it comes to batteries.
 The more often you charge and discharge your battery, the less time the charge will last.
 After a certain amount of cycles, your batteries will no longer be able to store and discharge enough energy to make their use worthwhile.